 CityU graduates demonstrate a strong commitment to ethical practice and service in their professions and communities.

 CityU graduates take responsibility for their own actions and exhibit high standards of conduct in their professional lives.
 They are aware of the ethical expectations of their profession and hold themselves accountable to those standards.

 CityU graduates embrace the opportunity to work collaboratively with individuals from a variety of backgrounds, and to learn from the beliefs, values, and cultures of others.
 They realize that varied viewpoints bring strength and richness to the workplace.
 CityU graduates demonstrate an awareness of the interrelation of diverse components of a project or situation.

 In a world where knowledge and skills must be constantly updated, CityU graduates are inquisitive and self-directed in seeking out ways to continue learning throughout their lifetimes.

-CityU is accredited by the Northwest Commission on Colleges and Universities, a regional accrediting body approved by the U.S. Department of Education.
+CityU is accredited by the Northwest Commission on Colleges and Universities, the regional accrediting body approved by the U.S. Department of Education for Alaska, British Columbia, Idaho, Montana, Nevada, Oregon, Utah, and Washington.
 Regional accreditation serves as the most important means of assuring the quality of higher education through rigorous peer-review and evaluation.
-CityU has maintained continuous accreditation with the Commission since 1978, earning reaffirmation of accreditation in its last ten-year review in 2010.
-Members of the accreditation review visited locations in Washington State, Europe, Mexico, and Canada.
+CityU has maintained continuous accreditation with the Commission since 1978, earning reaffirmation of accreditation in its last seven-year review in 2018.

 As part of the NWCCU comprehensive accreditation review, CityU invites students; alumni; employers of alumni; community leaders, and members of the general public to comment directly to the Commission about their experience with CityU.
 As a result subsequent reviews were sent about all of CityU’s certificate, undergraduate, graduate and doctoral programs.
 Each is regionally accredited through the NWCCU.
 All comments were mailed to the Commission at the following address: